yuzumi/yuzumi/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.

+- :school: I like to study and learn something new.

+- :muscle: I also like good books and go to the gym.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/bogdan-morozyuk-839841162/)

 ---